PicnicHealth raises $25 million for its patient health record management service – TechCrunch

-PicnicHealth, the startup that’s looking to give patients a way to manage their care in one place and pharmaceutical companies access to patient records for real world data, has just raised $25 million in financing to grow its business.
+PicnicHealth, the startup that’s looking to give patients a way to manage their care in one place and pharmaceutical companies access to patient records for real-world data, has just raised $25 million in financing to grow its business.

 Founded in 2016 by a former international development worker and Crohn’s Disease patient, Noga Leviner, PicnicHealth’s initial pitch was around giving patients the ability to manage and coordinate their own care.
 It’s something that Leviner, a person with a chronic condition, knows can be complicated.

-“Being a patient in the healthcare system in the US sucks,” said Leviner.
+“Being a patient in the healthcare system in the U.S. sucks,” said Leviner.
 “You think someone is going to be in charge and then, as it turns out, nobody’s in charge and it’s up to you to keep everybody in the loop.”

 The pitch from PicnicHealth is that patients can use the service to collect and manage their medical records and then share their medical history to contribute to research.
 The data, the company says, is de-identified and then made available to external researchers.